Skip to content

 }

-To build a custom MCP server:
+To build your own custom MCP server using the @modelcontextprotocol/sdk:

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";